 Mike Oliphant’s short fiction and poetry have been published in Shooter Literary Magazine, NANO Fiction, The New Poet, Carcinogenic Poetry, and Every Day Poets.
 His collection of poetry, A World Set Apart, earned him the 2013 Ione Sandberg Shriber Young Writer’s Fund.
 He currently occupies Pittsburgh, PA, and works to sustain his caffeine addiction and writing habit, but will migrate west in the fall to begin his MFA at Western Washington University.

-Taylor Lauren Ross is a professional writer, editor, and book group facilitator.
-Formerly senior editor at The Riding Light Review, she currently moderates book groups in the Los Angeles area and edits students’ college application essays with College Right.
+Taylor Lauren Ross is a professional writer and editor.
+Formerly a book group facilitator in Los Angeles and senior editor at The Riding Light Review, she currently resides in Denver and edits students’ college application essays with College Transitions.
 Since earning a BA in English from UCLA, Taylor has published articles in Santa Barbara Magazine and several others.
 She was a 2014 AWP Writer to Writer mentee, and her short fiction has appeared in (parenthetical), Glass Mountain, Westwind, and others.
 Her current project is a YA science fiction novel.
 You can visit her at taylorlaurenross.com and follow her on Twitter @TaylorLaurenR.